Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/3-system-configuration.md

  through creating a simple PS-based design that does not require a bitstream.

- In addition to the basic PS configuration, this chapter will briefly touch upon the concept of [Isolation Configuration](#isolation-configuration) to create subsystems with protected memory and peripherals.
-This advanced configuration mode in the PS Block enables you to setup subsystems comprising Masters with dedicated memory and peripherals.
-The protection is provided by the XMPU and the XPPU in Zynq UltraScale+ PS block.
-The isolation configuration also allows the TrustZone settings for components to create and configure the systems in Secure and Non-Secure Environments.

 ## Example Project: Creating a New Embedded Project with Zynq UltraScale+ MPSoC

  For this example, you will launch the Vivado Design Suite and create a